Jack in the Box: Advertising

 The commercials in the "Jack's Back" campaign (which has won several advertising industry awards) tend to be lightly humorous and often involve Jack making business decisions about the restaurant chain's food products, or out in the field getting ideas for new menu items.
 While a series of ads claiming to ask when Burger King and McDonald's will change their ways about making their hamburgers featured a phone number, the caller used to be a recording of Jack himself (as of 2019, the number is a sex hotline).
 In addition, many commercials have advertised free car antenna balls with every meal, thus increasing brand awareness.
-Often different types of antenna balls were available during a holiday or major event or themed toward a sports team local to the restaurant.
+Often, different types of antenna balls were available during a holiday or major event or themed toward a sports team local to the restaurant.
 The antenna balls have since been discontinued due to the demise of the mast-type car antenna.

 During the height of the now-defunct XFL, one of the continuing ad series involved a fictitious professional American football team owned by Jack.
 The team, called the Carnivores, played against teams such as the Tofu Eaters and the Vegans.

-In 1997, a successful advertising campaign was launched using a fictional musical group called the Spicy Crispy Girls (a take off of the Spice Girls, a British pop music girl group - at the time one of the most popular groups in the world), in comedic national television commercials.
+In 1997, a successful advertising campaign was launched using a fictional musical group called the Spicy Crispy Girls (a take-off of the Spice Girls, a British pop music girl group - at the time one of the most popular groups in the world), in comedic national television commercials.
 The commercials were used to promote the new Jack in the Box Spicy Crispy Chicken Sandwich (now known as Jack's Spicy Chicken), with the girls dancing in "the Jack groove."
 The Spicy Crispy Girls concept was used as a model for another successful advertising campaign called the 'Meaty Cheesy Boys' to promote the Ultimate Cheeseburger in 1999-2001 (see below).

 At the 1998 Association of Independent Commercial Producers (AICP) Show, one of the Spicy Crispy Girls commercials won the top award for humor.

 The Meaty Cheesy Boys, a mock boy band to promote the Ultimate Cheeseburger, were created in 1999 during an ad campaign featuring an out-of-control advertising executive previously fired by Jack.
-The boy band would eventually perform their hit "Ultimate Cheesebuger" at the 1999 Billboard Music Awards.
+The boy band would eventually perform their hit "Ultimate Cheeseburger" at the 1999 Billboard Music Awards.
 The same ad exec featured in a 2001 spot where a medical doctor made exaggerated claims of the benefits of fast food that it would cure baldness, help trim extra pounds, and remove wrinkles.
 Jack asks the ad exec incredulously, "Where did you find this guy?"
 The ad exec responds proudly, "Tobacco company."